lambdaisland/harvest/README.md

 serve you well when testing UI, or when documenting internal APIs in repl sessions or notebooks.

-So this is what Facai factories are about.
+So this is what Harvest factories are about.
 A standardized way to define "factories" for the various types of information that flow through your app.
 It has a bit of smarts, it knows about associations between different types of entities, and can integrate with the database (be it relational or datalog), to